acupressure points for period pain

 5. Relax: After applying acupressure, take a few deep breaths and relax your body.
 Try to stay still for a few minutes to allow the body to fully absorb the benefits of the acupressure.

-It is important to remember that acupressure is a complementary therapy and should not be used as a substitute for medical care.
+One must remember that acupressure is a complementary therapy and should not be used as a substitute for medical care.

 GoPadFree Period Panty